HassanMunene/MYSQL/README.md

 1. create-db-invoicing.sql
 1. create-db-store.sql

-For you to create the databases you will need to run those sql scripts. the following below is how to run the scripts.
+For you to create the databases you will need to run those sql scripts.
+Below I show you how to run the scripts

 ## RUN SQL Scripts to Create Databases
 **NB**: To run SQL scripts you need to have MySQL installed in your operating system.
 If you have not installed it do not worry I have included a guideline on how to install MySQL in this README file.
 [How to install MySQL](#-installation).